Sidhra: Sri Venkateswara Balaji Temple

 The Tirumala Tirupati Devasthanams (TTD) has constructed Sri Venkateswara Balaji Temple in Majeen area of Sidhra in Jammu, making it the sixth Balaji temple constructed outside Andhra Pradesh and Telangana.
 It cost Rs 30 crore to construct the temple and it was completed in a period of two years.
 The temple was inaugurated by Lieutenant governor of J&K Manoj Sinha, Union ministers Dr Jitendra Singh and G Kishen Reddy on 8 June 2023.
 The temple is spread over 62 acres of land, making it one of the largest temples in the Jammu region.
 Temple falls on the route between Jammu and Katra, where Mata Vaishno Devi temple is located and is expected to boost religious tourism in the region.
 The temple has been crafted in a Dravidian architectural style and showcases influences of the ancient Chola dynasty.
 The next phase of development is expected to include Kalyana Mandapam, Veda Patashala and a health center.

-Major colonies and settlements

-Sidhra comes under Ward No.71 of Jammu Municipal Corporation.
-It falls under the Jammu east constituency replacing the Nagrota constituency.
-Tawi Vihar is the most developed Colony of Sidhra and home to bureaucrats, ministers and other high-ranking officials of J&K. It provides the residents with good electricity facilities, provisional store and greenery.
-The colony also has well lit roads and ample parks for leisure and exercise.
-The colony houses many people from Srinagar and Ladakh and is connected with the highway as well as the old city.
-Asrarabad is the most populated colony of Sidhra but lacks maintained roads and other basic facilities.[3]
-Following are some colonies of Sidhra.